system-f/fp-course/README.markdown

 exercises and exist to provide a cursory examination of Haskell syntax.
 The next step is to complete the exercises in `Course.Optional`.

-After this, the following progression of modules is recommended:
+After this, we recommend the following progression of modules:

 * `Course.List`
 * `Course.Functor`